Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - At this time, the court will hear pre-trial conferences for cases where trial dates have been fixed.
 It is expected that parties and counsel will attend pre-trial conferences with full intention and authority to settle the case.
 To make the pre-trial effective, there should be no impediment to resolution of the case such as an outstanding expert report, outstanding critical productions, or other evidence that is necessary for a fulsome discussion of the case.

-- While the initial focus of the pre-trial conference will be on resolution of the case, the pre-trial judge or master will also undertake trial management.
+- While the initial focus of the pre-trial conference will be on resolution of the case, the pre-trial judge or associate judge will also undertake trial management.
 Trial management is especially important with the possibility of virtual or hybrid virtual/in-person trials.
-Prior to the pre-trial conference, counsel will be provided with blank drafts of the form of pre-trial report under Rule 50.08 to be completed by the pre-trial judge or master.
+Prior to the pre-trial conference, counsel will be provided with blank drafts of the form of pre-trial report under Rule 50.08 to be completed by the pre-trial judge or associate judge.
 Trial counsel are required to speak to each other and to fill in the Rule 50.08 report consensually as much as possible in advance of the pre-trial conference.
 The court expects counsel to cooperate in the trial management process prior to and at the pre-trial conference.

 - In addition to the pre-trial conferences scheduled by the court above, counsel or a party may request the scheduling of a pre-trial conference for pre-trial that meets the criteria in paragraph C.3.2 above by sending a Toronto Civil Pre-Trial Conference Request form signed by all counsel and unrepresented parties to the court electronically, in searchable PDF format, attached to an email addressed to: Toronto.firstname.lastname@example.org.
 If the request for a pre-trial is not on consent, counsel should request a chambers appointment to deal with this issue.